PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 16:53:57
+Last updated: 2024-04-02 16:54:31
-Random Quote: Imagination is the highest kite one can fly. - Lauren Bacall
+Random Quote: Nature and books belong to the eyes that see them. - Ralph Waldo Emerson